TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-advisory.md

 />
 # HDInsights General Guidance/Advisory

-If you have a question about how HDInsight works or whether a scenario is supported with HDInsight, then a support case should not be opened.
-Microsoft recommends that you follow these steps:
+If you have a question about how HDInsight works or whether a scenario is supported with HDInsight, Microsoft recommends that you follow these steps:

 1. Check if the issue has a troubleshooting topic on [docs.microsoft.com](https://docs.microsoft.com/azure/hdinsight/hdinsight-troubleshoot-guide) or [hdinsight/github.io](https://hdinsight.github.io/).
 1. Check if this issue was raised in the [forums](https://social.msdn.microsoft.com/Forums/home?forum=hdinsight) or [Stack Overflow](https://stackoverflow.com/questions/tagged/hdinsight).